kontena/kontena/docs/references/kontena-yml-variables.md

 ### `array`

 ```
-  split: ',', # Use this pattern to split an incoming string into an array
+  split: ','          # Use this pattern to split an incoming string into an array
-  join: false, # Set to a pattern such as ',' to output a comma separated string
+  join: false         # Set to a pattern such as ',' to output a comma separated string
-  empty_is_nil: false, # When true, an empty array will become nil
+  empty_is_nil: false # When true, an empty array will become nil
-  sort: false, # Sort the array before output
+  sort: false         # Sort the array before output
-  uniq: false, # Remove duplicates before output
+  uniq: false         # Remove duplicates before output
-  count: false, # Instead of outputting the array, output the array size
+  count: false        # Instead of outputting the array, output the array size
   compact: false      # Remove nils before output
 ```

 Usage example: